By Gina Barrow, Last updated: June 15, 2022

 Given that you were unable to unlock your iPad with the default passcode, we highly recommend that you select from the 3 different solutions we have compiled.

 If your iPad requires your passcode after restarting, you may turn to a third-party application for help to wipe the passcode.
-One of the most convenient options you can do to remove the passcode on the iPad is to use an iOS Unlocker.
+One of the most convenient options you can do to remove the passcode on the iPad is to use an iPhone Unlocker.

 iOS Unlocker provides an easy-to-use platform to unlock a disabled iPad after attempting it several times.